 - Bring water to a boil in a medium saucepan.
-Add rice, swirl to coat then reduce heat to a low flame and cover.
-Simmer until water is absorbed and rice is tender, 18 -25 minutes.
+Add rice, swirl to coat, then reduce heat to a low flame, and cover.
+Simmer until water's absorbed and rice is tender, about 18 -25 minutes.
 Drain off excess water.

-- When the rice is done, shut off heat and add the cooled vinegar mixture.
+- When the rice is done, turn off heat and add the cooled vinegar mixture.
 Mix with a spatula or fork to avoid over-stirring.
-It will dry as you mix and by the time you are done it will be dry and sticky.
+It'll dry as you mix and by the time you're done, it'll be dry and sticky.

-- Prep your veggies while you are waiting for the rice to finish cooking.
-Make sure veggies are finely sliced.
-If they are too bulky, they won’t work well in the sushi.
+- Prep your veggies while you're waiting for the rice to finish cooking.
+Make sure they're finely sliced.
+If they're too bulky, they won’t work well in the sushi.

 - Now grab your sushi mat to start the rolling process.
 Top with a sheet of nori.
-Dip your hands in water to keep them from sticking.
+Dip your fingers in water to keep them from sticking.
 Put a thin layer of water over the nori.
-If it’s too thick it will be too bulky for the sushi.
+If it’s too thick, it'll be too bulky for the sushi.

-- Arrange a generous serving of the veggies at the bottom ¾ of the sheet that is closest to you.
+- Arrange a generous serving of the veggies at the bottom ¾ of the sheet that's closest to you.

 - Roll nori and rice with your fingers.
-Once veggies are covered, use the mat to compress the sushi.
+Once the veggies are covered, use the mat to compress the sushi.
 Continue until it’s all rolled up.
 Slice with a sharp serrated knife for best results.
 Repeat until all rice and fillings are used up.
-It will probably yield four rolls.
+It'll probably yield 4 rolls.

 - Serve immediately with condiments of your choice.
-Although it is best served fresh, it can hold up in the fridge for up to two days.
+Although it's best served fresh, the sushi can hold up in the fridge for up to 2 days.

 Although brown rice sushi is a healthy alternative to white rice, when it comes to taste, the jury is out.

-Some prefer brown rice sushi but those that don’t claim there is actually a science behind this personal preference.
+Some prefer brown rice sushi, but those who don’t claim there’s actually a science behind this personal preference!

-They say that only rich tempura sushis hold up well to the overpowering taste of the brown rice, but eating fried sushi defeats the purpose of going with a healthy rice.
+They say that only rich tempura sushis hold up well to the overpowering taste of the brown rice, but eating fried sushi defeats the purpose of going with a healthy rice type.

-The science that is behind the taste preference comes into play in terms of the starches.
+The science that’s behind the taste preference comes into play in terms of the starches.

-They claim the hardness of the rice leaves you chewing the rice long after the fish and seafood have dissolved.
+They claim the hardness of the rice leaves you chewing the rice long after the fish and seafood are gone.

 Despite the flavor and texture issues of brown rice sushi, it continues to be a big part of the plant-heavy diets that are so popular in Japan.